nomasystems/nrte/README.md

 curl -X POST -d '{"topics": ["topic1", "topic2"], "message": "text"}' 'localhost:2080/message'
 ```

+## Authentication

+By default nrte doesn't authenticate its users, but this can be changed by setting the `auth_type` configuration parameter to a tuple `{Mod, Fun}`.
+When a request arrives with an `Authorization` header, `nrte` will call `Mod:Fun(AuthorizationBinaryValue)` and use the returned `boolean()` to allow or deny access to the resource.

+Since some WebSocket or EventSource interfaces don't allow setting authorization headers, there's also an `/auth` endpoint that will return a one-use authentication cookie that can be used in the next connection.
+See the [`JS tester`](priv/tester.html) for an implementation example.

 ## Bypassing the HTTP connections

 All events are published and received through the [`erlbus`](https://github.com/cabol/erlbus) library.
 It is possible to directly use it along the HTTP interfaces by publishing or subscribing to the same topics.

 ## Support

 Any doubt or suggestion?
-Please, read the [documentation](http://nomasystems.github.io/nrte) and check out [our issue tracker](https://github.com/nomasystems/nrte/issues).
+Please, check out [our issue tracker](https://github.com/nomasystems/nrte/issues).

 ## Contributing